 }

-In the above demonstration, the payment method for PayPal will be disabled if the cart total exceeds $200.
+In the above demonstration, PayPal payment will be disabled if the cart total exceeds $200.

 3. Disable Payment Methods using a Plugin

-If using codes is too much for you, we have a very good alternative for you as well.
-Plugins allow you to increase the flexibility of your website and customize them to add the needed features.
-Therefore, you can also use a plugin to disable payment methods using a plugin.
+If using codes is too much for you, we have an excellent alternative for you as well.
+Plugins allow you to increase the flexibility of your website and customize it to add the features you need.
+Therefore, you can also use a plugin to disable payment methods.

-We will be using the plugin WooCommerce Disable Payment Methods based on cart conditions for this section.
-It is a free, simple-to-use plugin and as suggested in the name itself, it lets you disable the payment methods according to the subtotal of the cart.
+We will use the WooCommerce Disable Payment Methods based on cart conditions plugin for this section.
+It is a free, simple-to-use plugin that, as its name suggests, lets you disable payment methods based on the cart subtotal.
 So let’s start by installing the plugin.

 3.1.
 Install and Activate the Plugin

-To install the plugin, go to Plugins > Add New from your WordPress dashboard and search for the plugin first.
-After you find the plugin, click on Install Now to start installing the plugin.
+To install the plugin, go to Plugins > Add New in your WordPress dashboard and search for it first.
+After you find the plugin, click Install Now to start installing it.

-The installation of the plugin will take just a few seconds.
+The plugin installation will take just a few seconds.
 Activate the plugin as soon as it’s completed.

-The plugin also has a premium version which unlocks a wide variety of features.
+The plugin also offers a premium version that unlocks a wide range of features.
 If you want to use it, you’ll need to install the plugin manually.

 3.2.
 Add Cart Conditions

-Once the plugin is activated, go to WooCommerce > Conditional Payments Methods from your WordPress dashboard once again.
-Here, make sure that the checkbox for enabling conditions is checked.
+Once the plugin is activated, go to WooCommerce > Conditional Payment Methods from your WordPress dashboard once again.
+Ensure that the checkbox for enabling conditions is checked.

-Then, you’ll have to start adding the conditions by clicking on Add condition.
+Then you’ll have to start adding conditions by clicking Add condition.
 You will be redirected to the Add new condition page.

 Here, add the title of your condition first.
-After that, you can select either to disable or enable the payment method depending on the condition.
-Since we want to disable the payment method, select the Disable the payment method(s) option.
+After that, you can select to either disable or enable the payment method based on the condition.
+To disable the payment method, select the Disable the payment method(s) option.

 You can further add a new condition or group multiple ones by repeating this process.
 Lastly, Publish the condition once you make all the necessary changes to it.